16 Easy Baseball Fundraising Ideas for Youth Teams

 This type of fundraiser only requires a little planning and is easy to manage.
 By offering a variety of snacks, you can appeal to a wide range of fans and sell more to reach your fundraising goals.

-During an alumni game, former baseball players from the team are invited to return and play.
+During a celebrity or alumni game, former baseball players from the team are invited to return and play.
 It's usually filled with fun activities, competitions, and prizes.

 16. Apply for a youth sports grant

-There are many well-known companies that sponsor youth sports, like Nike, Walmart, and Cabela’s.
-You can also apply for various local and federal grants.
+There are many well-known companies that sponsor youth sports, like Nike, Walmart, and Cabela's.
+You can also apply for various local and federal grants for youth sports leagues.

 Want more info on how it works?
 Read How to Apply for Grants for Your Youth Sports Program on our blog to learn more.